 - You’re already registered in Original Medicare Parts A and B and have a Medicare number

-- You’re not receiving Medigap benefits
+- You’re not enrolled in a Medigap plan

 How do I enroll in a Medicare Advantage Plan?

 There are several ways to enroll in a Medicare Advantage plan.